exoriente/nodice/03_01_combat.md

 Often, during prolonged combat, the combatant with the lower combat level is driven backwards by their attacker.
 Whether or not this happens is up to the combatant with the highest score.
 They can decide to press their opponent back or not.
 If they do, each round of combat will move the combatant with the upper hand 5 feet forward and forces their opponent back 5 feet.
 This continues until the balance of combat changes or until the underdog cannot be pressed back further due to reaching a wall or other obstacle.
 Fighting with their back against a wall will give a combatant a combat penalty, so when this happens, it might trigger immediate resolution, if this means the underdog becomes outclassed.

 Driving combatants back is possible in ganging up scenarios.
-Multiple warrior might drive a dangerous moster back, or the other way around.
+Multiple warriors might drive a dangerous monster back, or the other way around.
 Whether driving back is possible is up to the storyteller.

 If big creatures are involved the distance driven back may be scaled up to match the size of the combatants with the upper hand.